High Cholesterol: Making Lifestyle ChangesSkip to the navigation

 - Then find times in your day when you can fit in a half hour of exercise.
 And find something that you enjoy doing.
 Make it fun and easy for yourself to do it, and you will be more likely to keep doing it.

-- Work your way up to getting moderate activity for at least 2½ hours a week or doing more intense exercise for at least 1¼ hours a week.
+- Work your way up to doing moderate activity at least 2½ hours a week.
+Or try to do vigorous activity at least 1¼ hours a week.

 Here are a few tips for taking the next step.

 - Go longer.
 If 20 minutes of activity a day feels good for a while, try for 30.
 Or 40.
 You can do this all at one time, or you can break it up into chunks.
 For example, get 15 minutes of activity in the morning before work, 10 more during your lunch hour, and 15 after work.
 Or break it into four 10-minute sessions.

 - Go harder.
 Spending more time exercising is one way to increase activity.
 But it's not the only way.
 If you walk now, try walking faster, or walking on hills or stairs.
 Maybe even carry a couple of light weights while you walk.
 The extra energy you use for harder activity will increase your muscle mass and make you stronger.

 - Try something new.
 Dust off that bicycle and go for a ride.
 Or try swimming.
 Going for a swim gives your body a great workout without any impact on your bones, joints, or feet.
 Add dancing to your routine, paddle a boat, or give yoga a try.
 Talk to your doctor about activities that might be right for you.